Back to Rent vs Buy Hub

 FEMA flood zone maps determine flood insurance requirements.
 Properties in Zone A or AE require mandatory flood insurance, adding $800 to $3,000 per year.

-Does the rent-vs-buy decision differ between Miami, Tampa, and Orlando?
+Does the rent-vs-buy decision differ between Miami, Tampa, Orlando, and Jacksonville?

 What is the break-even point for buying in Florida?